prolincur/require_three/README.md

 # require_three

-Wrapper on three.js so to consume with require.js
+Creates a simple wrapper on three.js so to consume with require.js